Kaihkashan1/kaihkashan-portfolio/src/data/writing/documentation-frameworks.md

 ## DITA

 Technical writers use DITA (Darwin Information Typing Architecture), an XML-based architecture to create and manage topic-oriented content.
 DITA maps and topics are XML files, where images, videos, or any other files are inserted as references.
-DITA is widely adopted in technical documentation for its ability to create reusable content.
-This ensures consistency, reduces duplicate work, and makes documentation more maintainable.
+DITA is widely used in technical documentation due to its ability to create reusable content.
+This ensures consistency, minimizes duplication, and improves maintainability.

 #### My work at PTC